SINGAPORE : Accounts manager Joana likens her husband to a “useless piece of large display furniture” at home.

-Ms Georgette Tan, president of United Women Singapore (UN Women), reiterated that employers should put in effort in creating gender-neutral human resources policies.
+Ms Georgette Tan, president of United Women Singapore (UWS), reiterated that employers should put in effort in creating gender-neutral human resources policies.

 Sexual violence has been front and centre in public discussions over gender equality since the Monica Baey case - which was followed by a series of other sexual assault crimes - erupted last year.